Montel Vontavious Porter: The Hurt Business (2020–2022)

 On the March 29 episode of Raw, Lashley attacked Alexander and Benjamin due to them losing the Raw Tag Team Championships and losing to Drew McIntyre in a 2-on-1 handicap match, thus kicking the tag team out of the faction in the process.
 Lashley would proclaim that The Hurt Business was over.
 MVP later stated on Twitter that The Hurt Business is still in action, comprising now of just him and Lashley, and that it was open for new members.

 On the July 5 episode of Raw, MVP wrestled for the first time since his injury earlier in the year, in a tag match with Bobby Lashley against Kofi Kingston and Xavier Woods, also known as The New Day.
 The team of MVP and Lashley lost the match.
 On the August 30 episode of Raw, MVP and Lashley would challenge RK-Bro for the Raw Tag Team Championships, but were unsuccessful in winning the titles.
 On the September 13 episode of Raw, MVP suffered a broken rib after receiving an RKO from Randy Orton, which put him out of action indefinitely.
 He returned on the November 8 episode of Raw, accompanying Lashley to the ring for his match with Dominik Mysterio.

-Alliance with Omos (2022–present)
+Managing with Omos and departure (2022–2024)

 On the April 4, 2022 episode of Raw, MVP turned on Lashley and aligned himself with Omos.
 MVP helped Omos defeat Lashley at WrestleMania Backlash.
 This led to a 2-on-1 handicap match at Hell in a Cell, where MVP and Omos lost to Lashley, ending their feud.
+He would accompany Omos to the ring throughout 2023 and 2024.
+His last appearance was accompanying Omos to the Andre the Giant Memorial Battle Royal on the SmackDown before WrestleMania XL.
+On August 16, 2024, MVP’s contract expired and his profile on WWE's website was moved to the alumni section officially ending his second tenure with the promotion.

+Prior to MVP's departure from WWE during a June 2024 interview, it was revealed that The Hurt Business was planned to be reformed but after Vince McMahon retired in 2022, a new creative regime led by Paul "Triple H" Levesque was against the reformation of the group.
+MVP also accused WWE of stealing the stable's gimmick and giving it to The Bloodline.

+Return to the independent circuit (2024–present)

+On July 28, 2024, MVP debuted for Game Changer Wrestling (GCW) at Josh Barnett's Bloodsport XI, where he announced that he'd be leaving WWE and challenged Josh Barnett to a match.
+On November 24 at Josh Barnett's Bloodsport XII, MVP was defeated by Barnett via technical submission.